17 Nov What Does Child Support Actually Cover?

 Child support laws were designed to take a burden off the welfare system.
 The entire child support system is a relatively new system.
 It was only implemented within the last 50 or 60 years.

 Around the time of the 1960s, there was a steep increase in the number of children born outside of wedlock.
 At the time, it was much more shocking than it is now.
 Often, these women were uneducated, and their lives were not on a sound and solid foundation – the kind of foundation that is needed to raise a child.
 These women were being put through hardship and appealed to the government for welfare services.
 The court system saw this as the responsibility of both parents, not just the one.
 Thus, the entire child support system was born.

-1. The essential support of the child as previously discussed – including housing, food, clothing, school and more.
+- The essential support of the child as previously discussed – including housing, food, clothing, school, and more.
 This factor is determined by the income of both parents and how each one can individually contribute.
 It is not split 50/50 as the income of one may be more or less than the other.

 An example of extra expenses that are added the child support might be the need for additional medical support.
-Some children are prescribed medication on a continuing basis to function normally.
+Some children have been prescribed medication on a continuing basis to function normally.
 This can incur extra expenses that are not typically covered.

 The court order will often answer specific questions about what is covered in child support.
 The court order goes by the Florida statutes and guidelines governing child support.
 For example, if you’re wondering if whether or not child support covers the cost of braces or glasses for a child, look at the child support order.
 If the child needs braces or glasses, and the health insurance does not cover them, then they are and not covered by child support.
 They are considered an extra expense.